guanghaokwa/AI-HFC-Recycle-Management-System/README.md

 4. Create a New Database
    - Right Click on Database and select Create > Database
-   - In the dialog box that appear, do provide a name for your database (e.g., "RecyclingSystem"), then click save
+   - In the dialog box that appear, do provide a name for your database (e.g., "GreenMerlionAI"), then click save

 5. Import the Database File
-    - On the GitHub Folder, there is a file named "RecyclingSystem_Backup" which you will need to save in your local computer
+    - On the GitHub Folder, there is a file named "GreenMerlionAI_Database.sql" which you will need to save in your local computer
     - Right Click on the Database, you have just created and select Restore
     - In the dialog box that appear, do attach the file which you have previously saved in your local computer. then click Restore